 Moving out of care

-The uncertainty about Coronavirus cases and the high mortality rates in care settings have led some people to consider moving their relative out of care to look after them at home.
+The uncertainty about coronavirus cases and the high mortality rates in care settings have led some people to consider moving their relative out of care to look after them at home.
 We have been supporting callers with their questions about this, including meeting the person’s care needs, any medical or mobility needs, any legal issues such as whether a Deprivation of Liberty authorisation is in place, and any risk associated with moving the person.
 For some people, moving is not a viable option.
 But for people who have mental capacity to make this decision (which should be assumed until evidence to the contrary is provided), this is a question of respecting their autonomy and choice about where they want to live (as protected by the right to private life in the Human Rights Act).

 “I picked my mum up from the care home and brought her to my home this afternoon.
 I can’t tell you how relieved the whole family, and mum herself, are.
 It is like a weight has been lifted from us.”
 Anonymous helpline caller

-We are also hearing from callers distressed that they may not have the chance to see their relative at the end of their life due to visiting restrictions.
+Throughout the pandemic, we heard from callers distressed that they may not have the chance to see their relative at the end of their life due to visiting restrictions.
 The guidance from the government on this in England has been vague, has changed without notice and has at times been contradictory.
 The government’s action plan for social care clarified that “visits at the end of life are important both for the individual and their loved ones and should continue”.
 At such an emotional and distressing time, residents (and their families) should be able to rely on the support of those providing their care to facilitate this final contact.

 “We lost mum today.
 It was a shock as so sudden and hard as we were unable to see her.”
 Anonymous relative